saurabhnathofficial/saurabhnathofficial/README.md

 # 💫 About Me:
 Hi, I’m Saurabh Nath! 👋

-I'm an enthusiastic Software Engineer with strong skills in C++, SQL, and object-oriented programming.
+I'm an enthusiastic Software Engineer Student with strong skills in C++, SQL, and object-oriented programming.
 I have a basic understanding of data structures and algorithms and am passionate about solving problems and building efficient solutions.

 ## 🌐 Socials: